 The System Integration & Design Informatics Laboratory (SiDi Lab) is a research lab in the Walker Department of Mechanical Engineering at the University of Texas at Austin.
 The research of SiDi Lab is focused on system science and design science as well as the intersection between these two areas.
-The lab aims at building the decision-centric foundation for scientific research on engineering design and large-scale complex systems.
+The lab aims to build a decision-centric foundation for scientific research on engineering design and large-scale, complex systems.
 Such a foundation is expected to promote convergence research and amplify the data-driven power in design and systems science.
 Particularly, our research projects encompass the following areas:

-• Complex systems engineering and design, such as predicting system structural evolution using complex networks, estimating local decision-making behaviors in complex socio-technical systems.
+- Complex systems engineering and design, such as predicting system structural evolution using complex networks, and estimating local decision-making behaviors in complex socio-technical systems.

 For more information, please see SiDi Research and SiDi Projects.
 To access the publications, please go to Publication or Zhenghui Sha’s Google Scholar.